 Via – Kristy Wicks

-I have two garden stools in my home and am looking at getting another because I love them so much!
-Garden stools are generally inexpensive with most under $100.
+I currently have 3 garden stools in my home and am always looking at getting more because I love them so much!
+Garden stools are generally inexpensive with many in the $100 range.
 For a small piece of furniture that can be used anywhere I’d say that’s a win/win!
 Most are made of ceramic and that allows them to be used outdoors in almost any condition.
-We have had one in our pergola area for several years now that has stood the test of our harsh environment.
-In our recently remodeled master bathroom I have one beside the soaking tub that holds candles and bathing items.

 I love the simplicity of the one in my bathroom and it’s sturdy enough to sit on, which I have!
+Find my white garden stool HERE and it’s under $100.

 Here’s how a couple of friends have used garden stools on their patios for summer.
 So pretty, right?
 And they look totally natural and are useful pieces that are easy to move around!